JoinMarket-Org/joinmarket-clientserver/docs/USAGE.md

 (If you want to run Joinmarket-Qt, start with the [walkthrough](JOINMARKET-QT-GUIDE.md) instead of this.)

-### Zeroth step: configuring for Bitcoin Core (or using Electrum servers).
+### Zeroth step: configuring for Bitcoin Core.

-It's highly recommended to run Joinmarket using a Bitcoin Core instance to connect to the Bitcoin network, and in the case of running a yield generator it's basically required.
-It gives better privacy, performance and reliability.

-The Bitcoin Core node *can* be pruned.
+Bitcoin Core is required to use Joinmarket; note that the node *can* be pruned.

-To run one or more simple coinjoins without requiring Bitcoin Core, you can set the value of `blockchain_source` in the `[BLOCKCHAIN]` section of `joinmarket.cfg` (see below) to `electrum-server`.
-This will choose servers randomly and should sync the wallet quite quickly (a few seconds), but is not *perfectly* reliable (connections will fail occasionally; just try again).

 Configuring Joinmarket for Core is now reduced, since there is no longer any `walletnotify` used.